-As the AIHW is subject to the Privacy Act, in addition to the AIHW Act, it is bound by two sets of requirements: privacy requirements of the Privacy Act, and confidentiality requirements of section 29 of the AIHW Act.
+AIHW is subject to the Privacy Act and the AIHW Act.
+AIHW is bound by both the privacy requirements of the Privacy Act, and confidentiality requirements of section 29 of the AIHW Act.

-Importantly, both Acts recognise the importance of data being made available for the purposes of research which benefit the community.
+Both Acts recognise the importance of data being made available for the purposes of research which benefit the community.
 Subject to certain requirements and considerations, the AIHW Ethics Committee may authorise pursuant to section 95 of the Privacy Act, the collection, use and disclosure of personal information for medical research that would otherwise be a breach of an Australian Privacy Principle in the Privacy Act.